Why Every Company Needs A Digital Transformation Program

 • A 10% to 15% reduction in IT costs driven by cloud migration;

-• A 2% to 4% reduction in other operating costs driven by intelligent automation of selected activities and processes.
+• A reduction in other operating costs of 200 basis points or more, driven by intelligent automation of selected activities and processes.

-For a typical middle market portfolio company with total revenues ranging between $250M to $1B, achieving the above results will drive an increase in equity value at exit typically ranging between 30% to 50% with a proportional increase in the value of both management stock options and LPs and GPs returns.
+For a typical middle market portfolio company with total revenues of $50 million or more, achieving the above results will drive an increase in equity value at exit typically ranging between 30% to 50% with a proportional increase in the value of both management stock options and LPs and GPs returns.